-- up to \$6.8 billion of debt under credit facilities not otherwise allocated; - up to \$75 million of debt incurred to finance the purchase or capital lease of new assets; - up to \$300 million of additional debt for any purpose; and - other items of indebtedness for specific purposes such as intercompany debt, refinancing of existing debt, and interest rate swaps to provide protection against fluctuation in interest rates.
+- up to an amount of debt under credit facilities not otherwise allocated as indicated below: - · CCO Holdings: \$9.75 billion - · Charter Operating: \$6.8 billion - up to \$75 million of debt incurred to finance the purchase or capital lease of new assets; - up to \$300 million of additional debt for any purpose; and - other items of indebtedness for specific purposes such as intercompany debt, refinancing of existing debt, and interest rate swaps to provide protection against fluctuation in interest rates.

 Indebtedness under a single facility or agreement may be incurred in part under one of the categories listed above and in part under another, and generally may also later be reclassified into another category including as debt incurred under the leverage ratio.
 Accordingly, indebtedness under our credit facilities is incurred under a combination of the categories of permitted indebtedness listed above.
-The restricted subsidiaries of Charter Operating are generally not permitted to issue subordinated debt securities.
+The restricted subsidiaries of note issuers are generally not permitted to issue subordinated debt securities.